d-bl/MAE-gf/docs/counting-snow/index.md

 ### All pairs entering before any pair leaves

 With six threads or pairs we have 6x5x4x3x2=720 permutations for the order of pairs at the end.
-After filtering reflections with we still have [230 options](permutations-for-6.txt).
+After filtering reflections we still have [230 options](permutations-for-6.txt).
-20 have internal bdpq reflections, 28 have bd and 28 have bp.
+20 have internal bdpq reflections, 28 have bd (marked with a +) and 28 have bp (marked with a *).

+These permutations are heads of families.
+Only sometimes this family-head is a workable diagram.
+Workable or not, you can bend the pairs of a permutation into (more) workable diagrams.
+When swapping starts and/or ends you would end up in another family.
-You can [download](654321.svg) this not-exhaustive family created manually from one of the generated permutations.
+The not-exhaustive families below are created manually from some of the generated permutations.

 ![](654321.svg)
-The source of this family happens to be workable by itself.
-The pairs are just bent, when swapping starts and/or ends you would end up in another family.
+The [download](654321.svg) contains a few more examples beyond the visible area.

 One of the examples has blobs to identify stitches.
 Requirements for the blobs: span 4 threads, share two threads with each adjacent blob.